mgr32/PsISEProjectExplorer/README.md

 ##### Implementation details

-Written in C#, .NET 4.5, WPF using Microsoft Visual Studio Express 2012 for Desktop.
+Written in C#, .NET 4.5, WPF using Microsoft Visual Studio 2015.

 Uses three background threads:
 * One for indexing directory structure and file contents.
 Indexes are stored in RAM only (not stored on disk), so they need full refresh after closing Powershell ISE.